CityofToronto/bdit_data-sources/README.md

 ### Short-term Counting Program
 [`volumes/short_term_counting_program/`](volumes/short_term_counting_program/)

 Short-term traffic counts are conducted on an ad-hoc basis as the need arises, and may be done throughout the year both at intersections and mid-block.
-Much of this dataset is also available through MOVE and data go as far back as 1994.
+Much of this dataset is also available through the internal application MOVE and data go as far back as 1994.

 ## Watch Your Speed signs
 [`wys/`](wys/)